 Everclear: I recommend making this apple pie moonshine recipe with Everclear, a colorless, flavorless brand of highly concentrated grain alcohol.
-It comes in 151 and 190 proof, which means that the alcohol content by volume is 75.5% or 95%.
+It comes in 151 and 190 proofs, which means that the alcohol content by volume is 75.5% or 95%.
 (You can read the full story of why we came to use “proofs” to describe alcohol here.
 Spoiler alert: it involves lighting bullets on fire.)
-Described as having a “unique ability to extract flavor” and “your liquid canvas, a clean slate and open invitation to make it your own” on the company website, this spirit is a mixologist’s right hand man.
-Liquor laws are ever changing, but at last count, it was illegal to buy and sell Everclear in 15 states.
+Described as having a “unique ability to extract flavor” and “your liquid canvas, a clean slate and open invitation to make it your own” on the company website, this spirit is a mixologist’s right-hand man.
+Liquor laws are ever-changing, but at last count, it was illegal to buy and sell Everclear in 15 states.
 For more interesting Everclear facts check here.
-High proof vodka is a common substitute if you can’t find another high proof (and reasonably priced) grain alcohol in your location.
+High-proof vodka is a common substitute if you can’t find another high-proof (and reasonably priced) grain alcohol in your location.

 Can You Make Apple Pie Moonshine Ahead Of Time?